regrowag/regrow-mle-hiring/README.md

 You are welcome to use any AI assistant tools that you feel comfortable with, such as ChatGPT, CoPilot, DeepSeek, Claude, etc.The recommended time to complete the tasks is **less than 5 hours**.

+If you have any questions about any part of the exercise, please don’t hesitate to get in touch with nana@regrow.ag.

 ## Background & Data Explanation

 We are training a time-series machine learning model for **32 crop types in France**.
 The training data quality varies from state to state.
 To ensure model reliability, we trained a model using training data from states **highlighted in red** on the map, where we have high confidence in the data quality.
 We then ran model inference on **three Areas of Interest (AOIs)** (shown in green) to evaluate model performance.